nayere6342/sep11-freedom-project/tool/learning-log.md

 # Section #11:
 ### Nayer Ebraheim - 3/24/25

 ### Main Content:

 Now with all the things I have shown beforehand.
 Now I can begin the design side of the game.
 In every game there is a set-up starter for every game.
 First the mesh of the map, (this is the wireframe of the map.)
 After that, it's the textures of the map that adds detail to the map.
 Last and finally is the lighting, all games have some kind of lighting system.
 Whether it be the most top of the line lighting or low poly.
 This process looks messy and not very appealing to the player.
 So game dev's created this thing called the loading screen.
 It was made just to cover up all the messy map loading processes that game dev's don't want the player to see.
+That's why it is used in games.
+It can also look better overall in the presentation for the final product.
+Even though it's overused, the loading screen is very useful in the grand scheme of things.

 ### Content Process:

+In this content process I don't want to over complicate things by over explaining the same stuff over again.
+So like I stated before; This process looks messy and not very appealing to the player.
+So game dev's created this thing called the loading screen.
+It was made just to cover up all the messy map loading processes that game dev's don't want the player to see.
+Stepping back to see the whole thing, the code itself is pretty simple.
+Now, here is the full preview;

+**Preview:**

 ```JS
 	// Customizing the asset loader